Indoor /Outdoor Bonsai

 Chinese Privet/Ligustrum.

 The Chinese Privet is an excellent subject for indoor/outdoor bonsai cultivation.
 This hardy, evergreen tree with easily twisted trunk and light green, shiny leaves, has the ability to look much older than it's true age, and develops a thick, mature trunk very rapidly.
 Very easy to train into traditional bonsai shapes.
-It does need lots of water, so a good subject for those who tend to over water their plants.
-Suitable for shady, cool areas indoors and out..
-See our 'Indoor Bonsai Care' section for further details or ' Outdoor Bonsai Care '.
+It does need lots of water and needs to be moist at all times, so a good subject for those who tend to over water their plants.
+Suitable for shady areas indoors, and can be kept outdoors during the summer months.
+See our 'Indoor Bonsai Care' section.